-From here the route descends to Ketetahi shelter and skirts the nearby springs down through native forest to the car park.
+From here the route descends and passes around Ketetahi Springs down through native forest to the car park.
 From end of October through May you can expect summer conditions on the track.

 Usually from June to October the track is snow covered and you need winter equipment such as crampons + ice axe, guided trips are available.

 Bus transport leaves daily from right outside our front door.
 Departing to Mangatepopo road end at 5.45am, 7.15am, 8.30am and 9.45am.
 Returning from Ketetahi road end from 1:30pm to 5:30pm every hour on weekends, public holidays and school holidays; mid week days 1.30 to 5.30pm, every 1 hour 15 min to 1 hour 30 min.
 To book click here